-The annual improvement cycle for 2014-2016 was issued in December 2016 by the IASB and included minor amendments to IFRS 1 - "First-time Adoption of International Financial Reporting Standards", IFRS 12 - "Disclosure of Interests in Other Entities", and IAS 28 - "Investments in Associates and Joint Ventures".
-The amendments to IFRS 12 are effective for annual periods beginning on or after January 1, 2017.
+The annual improvement cycle for 2014-2016 was issued in December 2016 by the IASB and included minor amendments to IFRS 1 - "First-time Adoption of International Financial Reporting Standards", and IAS 28 - "Investments in Associates and Joint Ventures".
 The amendments to IFRS 1 and IAS 28 are effective for annual periods beginning on or after January 1, 2018.
 The Credit Union does not expect these amendments to significantly impact the consolidated financial statements.